-There are extensive confidential clauses in the Independent Contractor Agreement.
+Yes.
+There are extensive confidential clauses in the Legal Consolidated Independent Contractor Agreement.
 This protects the principal.
-See the Sample.
+(Have a look at the above full free sample of the ICA.)
+The confidentiality clauses are automatically put into the ICA.

-The general obligations to be confidential, loyal and act in the principal’s best interest is in the Independent Contractor Agreement.
+The general obligations to be confidential, loyal and act in the principal’s best interest are in the Independent Contractor Agreement.

 The ICA allows you to refer to other documents.
 This is by an exchange of emails.
 The other documents could include the scope of work, plans, diagrams and specifications.

 A doctor, accountant, lawyer, engineer and other professional partnerships often use a ‘service trust’.
 These are usually a Unit Trust, company or Family Trust.
 You need an Independent Contractor Agreement (Service Trust Agreement) to make this work.